junxit/us-congress-bills-117/metadata.md

 - 2021-03-16 — Mr. Scott (VA) moved to suspend the rules and pass the bill.
 - 2021-03-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 345 - 73 (Roll no. 81). (text: CR H1376-1387)
 - 2021-03-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 345 - 73 (Roll no. 81).(text: CR H1376-1387)
+- 2021-03-17 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.